akshaybapat04/n-queens/README.md

    return failure

 Works all right, but need to optimize it further.
-Need to start from a good approximation of the solution - that'll be the best
+Need to start from a good approximation of the solution - that'll be the best.

+Also, for the presentation, let us try to show the polynomial complexity of the solution and say that it's way better than backtracking which is O(2^n )